N0mv3l0/NULL-FUNCTIONS_Exercise/README.md

 The repository includes the following files:

---The original exercise questions downloaded from the Brighlearn portal.
+--The original exercise questions downloaded from the Brightlearn portal.

--- A pdf of solutions
+-- A pdf copy containing the exxercise solutions

 -- The SQL script of class notes of NULL FUNCTIONS.